How Does Divorce Work in California?

 Filing for (and finalizing) a divorce is a complex legal process that often takes a significant amount of time, resources, and stress.
 Having an experienced lawyer at your side can help you pursue an outcome that benefits you in both the short and long-term.

-At Feinberg & Waller, our Calabasas lawyers have more than a decade helping clients navigate the divorce process.
+At Feinberg & Waller, APC, our current Calabasas lawyers have over 150 years of combined legal experience helping clients navigate the divorce process.
 We'll advocate for your rights and help you develop an effective case strategy to achieve your goals.

 Grounds for Divorce in California